 You can do a great deal to reduce your risk by only riding trails with a comfortable level of exposure.
-Many trails are well marked at the trailhead to indicate difficulty and have reviews online describing the risk.
+Many trails are well marked at the trailhead to indicate difficulty and have reviews online describing the threat.
 The key is identifying risks on certain sections of specific trails to determine the best route.
 But not all reviews are trustworthy, and not all risks are identifiable from the trailhead.
-You could be safe in the flat smooth section and expose yourself on a cliff rock wall at the next turn.
+You could be safe in the flat smooth section and expose yourself to a cliff at the next turn.
 So how do you know what to ride and what to avoid?

-Seeing Guidance to Avoid Risk on Difficult Trails
+Seeking Guidance to Avoid Risk on Difficult Trails

 It’s crucial in mountain biking and retirement planning to seek guidance from two areas: People and Technology.
 You’ll need to leverage online trail maps before you embark on a new trail, and use GPS systems to track your location during the ride.
 Mobile Apps like Strava can track your speed, moving time, and location to help you know how you’re performing.
 However, mobile apps, websites, and technology can only take you so far.
-You’ll need a guide for the really technical trails that are poorly marked or not on maps.
+You’ll need a guide for the technical trails that are poorly marked or not on maps.
 This is an experienced rider who knows the area well and knows how to coach riders of all skill levels.

 Guided Navigation to Control Your Retirement Plan.